barakbbn/just-a-seq/README.md

 # just-a-seq
 Query functionalities over JavaScript Iterable.
 Using a Sequence/Collection written in Typescript that wraps any Iterable object (Array, Generator function)
-Operations are lazy/deferred and immutable (Similar to .NET LINQ) with an api that more resemble to JavaScript Array.
+Operations are lazy/deferred and immutable (Similar to .NET LINQ) with a fluent api that more resemble to JavaScript Array.
 ___
 ### Functionality summary